RATS Theatre

-RATS Theatre – Research in Arts and Technology in Society is established in 2008 by Rebecca Örtman.
-It is known for creating artistic digital productions on the web, mobile and public spaces as a tool of inspiration and a platform for dialogue between research and public.
-RATS Theatre is today part of Stockholm University.
+RATS Theatre – Research in Arts and Technology in Society was a theater at Stockholm University.
+It was established in 2008 by Rebecca Örtman.
+It was known for creating artistic digital productions on the web, mobile and public spaces as a tool of inspiration and a platform for dialogue between research and public.
 Its productions were met successfully in Sweden and internationally.

 History

 RATS Theatre – Research in Arts and Technology in Society was established in 2008 by Rebecca Örtman as an association.
 The idea emerged when Rebecca was invited by Electrum Foundation to conduct a feasibility study about the need for a Science Theatre in Kista.
 The former name for RATS was Kista Theatre.

 Ever since its inception in 2008, the theatre has worked in cooperation with the Stockholm University, Kista Science City AB and the municipality of the Kista/Rinkeby District.